 The Dinner Party

 Explore your creativity while focusing on functional serving ware through a variety of handbuilding processes.
 Students of all levels will learn and explore new skills and techniques and how to apply the visual elements and principles of design to create serving vessels of their own design and imagination.
-We will end with a dinner party extravaganza using the serving vessels created in class.

 - Purchase clay at first class by cash, check, or Venmo - $25 (checks payable to Crealdé School of Art; Venmo code is in Ceramics studio).